xanderex-sid/Fundamentals_Of_Machine_Learning/README.md

 # Fundamentals_Of_Machine_Learning
 This repository is made so to provide clear depth in the fundamentals of Machine Learning.

+* <a href="https://github.com/RustyGrackle/Fundamentals_Of_Machine_Learning/tree/main/Research%20Papers%20Go%20Through">Research Paper Go Through</a> : In this Directory, I have stored different research papers summarised version, written by my self.
+It is available and beneficial to all those peoples, who wants to go through different research papers rapidly, in summarised way.

 * <a href="https://github.com/RustyGrackle/Fundamentals_Of_Machine_Learning/blob/main/Makemore">Project: Makemore</a> : In this project: `makemore`, It `takes one text file as input`, where each line is assumed to be one training thing, and `generates more things like it`.
 To create this project, I implemented various models i.e. `Bigram Model`, `MLP Model`, `CNN Model`, `RNN Model`, `LSTM Model`, `GRU Model`, `Transformer Model`, and evaluated their accuracy, `Transformers` are performing best for now.
 Libraries used are `Pytorch`, `matplotlib`.

 * <a href="https://github.com/RustyGrackle/Fundamentals_Of_Machine_Learning/tree/main/OpenCV%20with%20CUDA">OpenCV with CUDA Projects<a> : This Directory contains projects related to `Computer Vision` and use of `OpenCV` with Parallel Computing platform - `CUDA`.